 - Assessment: how will you know what students have learned?

-Check out Scholastic’s New Teacher Guide to Lesson Planning for more information on the basics of lesson planning.
 When writing lesson plans, sometimes using a template can help focus you on components of lessons you may have overlooked.
-In the sections below I’ve collected a variety of lesson and unit planning templates for you to try out.
+In the sections below, I’ve collected a variety of lesson and unit planning templates for you to try out.

 LESSON PLAN TEMPLATES

-If you’re looking for a wide variety of lesson planning templates, head over to Teacher Planet.
-You can browse their resource by type, subject, grade level and format.
+If you’re looking for a wide variety of lesson planning templates, head over to Pinterest.
+We’ve curated a variety of interesting format ideas for you on our Lesson Planning board.
+You can browse the site for additional ideas for your grade or subject area.
 Try out different templates and see which ones work best for you.
 There are lots to choose from!